RAL-UC/RoSA_SLAM/README.md

 ## 4. Example

-To run the Python code, use the
+To run the Python code, use:
 ```text
 example_pullally.ipynb
 ```